nancybelser/devops-assessment/README.md

 * Upload that image to docker registry
 * Build the Kubernetes files to deploy the application
 * Deploy the application to Kubernetes cluster
+* Update Nginx to support port to the deployed application
 * Build CI/CD pipeline files (your preference)
-* Build configmaps on the cluster to contain (for our review):
+* In the home directory upload include the following files for our review:
     * Dockerfile
     * Pipeline file